Mars rover landing "miracle of engineering," scientists say

 NASA engineers said the feat stands as the most challenging and elaborate achievement in the history of robotic spaceflight, and opens the door to a new era in planetary exploration.

-President Barack Obama hailed the accomplishment as an historic "point of national pride."
+President Barack Obama hailed the accomplishment as a historic "point of national pride."

 The landing was a major initial hurdle for a two-year, $2.5 billion project whose primary focus is chemistry and geology.
 The daredevil nature of getting the rover to Mars captured the public's imagination.